syrop/syrop.github.io/_posts/2024-08-16-presentation.markdown

 **Step 3, ViewModel**

-The reason I still use ```VIewModel``` is that I want to have access to ```vievModelScope```.
-If I ever decide to navigate away from the checkerboard screen, I want the minimax algorihm to automatically cancel generation of the new movements, but I do want it to survive mere screen orientation changes.
+The reason I still use ```ViewModel``` is that I want to have access to ```viewModelScope```.
+If I ever decide to navigate away from the checkerboard screen, I want the minimax algorithm to automatically cancel generation of the new movements, but I do want it to survive mere screen orientation changes.

 This is what I put in the UI layer: